-REGOHM VOLTAGE REGULATOR DASHPOT ADJUSTMENT. - If a hunting.

-voltage condition exists, after the Governor has been adjusted, the Voltage Regulator dashpot must be adjusted.
-See the illustration, Regohm Voltage Regulator Adjustments, shown in Figure 21.
+REGOHM VOLTAGE REGULATOR DASHPOT ADJUSTMENT. - If a hunting voltage condition exists, after the Governor has been adjusted, the voltage regulator dashpot must be adjusted.
+See Figure 21.
+To adjust the voltage regulator dashpot, proceed as follows:

 1. Remove the louvered cover from the regulator box.